splunk/public-o11y-docs/rum/rum-session-replay.rst

 Redact information
 ==============================
-Text is redacted by default, you can optionally configure image redaction as well.
+Text and inputs are redacted by default, you can optionally configure image redaction as well.
 The following image shows how the Splunk RUM homepage looks with text redaction enabled.
 All text is replaced by * symbols.

 .. image:: /_images/rum/SR-text-redaction.png
    :alt: Example home screen of a website with the text replaced by the star symbol to show redacted text.